IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/accessing-the-map-data.md

 - Restart the `IVI Template App`:
   - Swipe up from the bottom of the device's screen.
   - Click on the `All apps` menu icon (grid of nine squares).
-  - Scroll down and select `Settings`.
+  - Swipe up and select `Settings`.
-  - Scroll down and select `Apps & notifications`.
+  - Swipe up and select `Apps & notifications`.
   - Select `Show all apps`.
-  - Scroll down and select `IVI Template App`.
+  - Swipe up and select `IVI Template App`.
   - Select `Force stop` on the top right of the screen, then click `OK`.
   - Click on the `All apps` menu icon (grid of nine squares).
-  - Scroll down and restart the `IVI Template App`.
+  - Swipe up and restart the `IVI Template App`.

 If the map and keystore file were succesfully installed, you will now see a blue chevron appear.